GaneshJadhavOnGitHub/REST-API-using-Rust/README.md

 2. Error Handling is done.
 3. Rolling JSON logs are provided.

+Note : CORS (Cross-Origin Resource Sharing) is an HTTP protocol mechanism that allows servers to specify which origins (domains, schemes, or ports) are permitted to access resources on the server.
+It is primarily used to enable secure cross-origin requests, such as when a web application on one domain requests resources hosted on another domain.

 Please refer HELP folder for any kind of help.